Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ```

 ## Promises
-1. A Promise in JavaScript represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+1. A Promise is an object which represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 2. States of promise:
    1. Pending – initial state, neither fulfilled nor rejected.
    2. Fulfilled – operation completed successfully.